pete-debiase/Monokai-Materia-Kai/README.md

 Note that several colors are named semantically by intended use (background, selection, comment, etc.).

+## Usage
+See the README inside the app-specific subdirectories for instructions on usage in each app.

 ## Contributing
 Pull requests for unsupported apps are welcome.
 I spend almost all day in the apps above and do not plan to expand support to other apps at this time.